 If you are the leader of an expedition, you have a responsibility to those in your care for their safety.
 Your mindset should be one of I'm the leader, Im in charge, I need to act and even if you are travelling independently, you owe it to yourself to always try to make sure the transport you select is safe.
 Check tyres, seatbelts and the driver.
 Dont be afraid to ask a driver to slow down If you think a driver is unsafe, get off and wait for the next bus Dont be afraid to turn down a sub-standard vehicle and demand something better Make sure your driver is well rested Don't drive at night Traffic death rates are three times greater at night than during the day 55% of all driving fatalities occur after dark 62% of pedestrian fatalities occur at night Make sure everyone wears a seatbelt.
 Now, I know that many of you will be thinking that its near impossible to get decent transport in some of the countries you are planning on visiting and I agree, this is not an easy task.

 However, unless we as travellers make the demands, we will continue to get sub-standard vehicles and people will continue to get hurt.
 If transport providers and overseas agents realise that we wont accept poor quality vehicles, it becomes a business decision for them and already we have seen a shift for the better in standards of vehicles overseas.
 Hopefully I have not put you off travel or exploring.
 I spend my working life trying to find ways for people to continue exploring and to come back better for the experience.
 The more aware and informed you are the greater your chances of having a safe and memorable expedition.
 But one final word of caution, dont ride your luck, luck is unreliable!

+First published on the EC blog in November 2013.
 Written by Lloyd Figgins, Field Safety Expert Accident Investigatorand published on his blog www.lloydfiggins.com